AASJournals/Tutorials/Repositories/UsingRepositories.md

 ## Curating your Repository

 Curation is a critical part of publishing digital objects.
-The amount of effort you put into correctly describing the data or code you've preserved can immediately affect its discovery and reuse.
-A laconic abstract or description such as, "Here's the data related to my ApJ paper" does not help the reader understand or use the material shared.
-In addition to a clear description the AAS Journals request that you focus on 4 specific areas when curating your data: authorship, licensing, community, and linking.
+Your efforts to correctly describe the data or code you've preserved can immediately affect its discovery and reuse.
+For instance, a laconic abstract or description such as, "Here's the data related to my ApJ paper" does not help the reader understand or use the material shared.
+In addition to a clear description the AAS Journals request that you focus on four specific areas when curating your data release: authorship, licensing, community or collection, and linking.
 Some archives **require** you to carefully edit these fields and will reject the data submission if it is incorrect or incomplete.

 #### Authorship
 Please ensure that the author list for your repository corresponds to the appropriate authorship of the data or code.
 Sometimes a piece of code will be only yours, and in other cases the data is born out of a collaboration.
 Sometimes the repository authoring should match the authorship of the corresponding paper.
 Unfortunately automated workflows, e.g., "Zenodo+Github", can only guess contributor names based on GitHub metadata, or can choose only the repository owner as the lead author by default.
 The precision of these fields is almost always entirely in your hands.